FROM THE GARDEN

 TREATMENTS / SOLUTIONS:

-3. Bt organic insecticide spray – DIRECT PRODUCT LINK HERE
+4. Bt organic bacteria-based spray – DIRECT PRODUCT LINK HERE

 CHARACTERISTICS: